-One framework for organizing Board activities is the federal Government Performance and Results Act (GPRA), passed in 1993 and amended in 2010, which outlines the basic strategic planning requirements for federal agencies.13 In preparing the law for adoption, a congressional conference report highlighted Congress's view on its need: "At present, congressional policymaking, spending decisions, and oversight are all seriously handicapped by the lack both of sufficiently precise program goals and of adequate program performance information.
-Federal managers, too, are greatly disadvantaged in their own efforts to improve program efficiency and effectiveness by that same lack of clear goals and information on results."14
+One framework for doing so is the federal Government Performance and Results Act (GPRA), passed in 1993 and amended in 2010, which outlines the basic strategic planning requirements for federal agencies.14 In preparing the law for adoption, a congressional conference report highlighted Congress's view on its need: "At present, congressional policymaking, spending decisions, and oversight are all seriously handicapped by the lack both of sufficiently precise program goals and of adequate program performance information.
+Federal managers, too, are greatly disadvantaged in their own efforts to improve program efficiency and effectiveness by that same lack of clear goals and information on results."15

 In general, GPRA requires federal agencies to develop strategic plans every four years, coordinated with the presidential elections, and performance plans annually.
 The strategic plans outline high-level strategic objectives, while the annual performance plans describe the activities that agencies will undertake in advancing toward those objectives.
 Objectives may be mission-focused, contributing directly to an agency's strategic goals, or management focused, building the capabilities (human capital, information technology, financial stewardship, etc.) upon which the agency can meet strategic goals.
+GRPA also requires annual performance reports.